apache/trafficcontrol/docs/source/api/v2/servers.rst

 Request Structure
 -----------------
 :cachegroupId: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server shall belong
 :cdnId:        The integral, unique identifier of the CDN to which the server shall belong
-:configUpdateTime: The last time an update was requested for this server.
-This field defaults to standard epoch
-:configApplyTime:  The last time an update was applied for this server.
-This field defaults to standard epoch
 :domainName:   The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :hostName:     The (short) hostname of the server
 :httpsPort:    An optional port number on which the server listens for incoming HTTPS connections/requests
 :iloIpAddress: An optional IPv4 address of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
 :iloIpGateway: An optional IPv4 gateway address of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
 :iloIpNetmask: An optional IPv4 subnet mask of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
 :iloPassword:  An optional string containing the password of the of the server's :abbr:`ILO (Integrated Lights-Out)` service user\ [1]_ - displays as simply ``******`` if the currently logged-in user does not have the 'admin' or 'operations' :term:`Role(s) <Role>`
 :iloUsername:  An optional string containing the user name for the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
 :interfaceMtu: The :abbr:`MTU (Maximum Transmission Unit)` configured on ``interfaceName``

 	.. note:: In virtually all cases this ought to be 1500.
 Further note that the only acceptable values are 1500 and 9000.